Here you'll discover the effects of nutritional supplements, herbs and nootropics that can:

 Think of lucid dreaming supplements as opening the gateway to lucid dreaming.
 But it's still you who has to step through it.
 This is achieved through your active lucidity training.
-There is no "magic pill" here.

 The insights below will help you decide which dream supplement is best suited to your lifestyle and training so you can make the most of its power.